-- (1) Preserve the full territorial and subject matter jurisdiction of the Tribe. - (2) Preserve the full territorial and subject matter jurisdiction of the State.
+(1) Preserve the full territorial and subject matter jurisdiction of the Tribe.

+(2) Preserve the full territorial and subject matter jurisdiction of the State.

-(3) Accord the State full territorial jurisdiction as well as concurrent and primary law enforcement authority within the lands of the Tribe and the State when exercising any subject matter jurisdiction accorded the State pursuant to this Tribal-State Compact.
+(3) Accord the State concurrent law enforcement authority within the lands of the Tribe when exercising any subject matter jurisdiction accorded the State pursuant to the Tribal-State Compact.
 The jurisdiction and law enforcement authority accorded by the Tribe to the State by this Section is limited to the territory contained in Appendix A to the Compact and identified as the gaming premises and appurtenant parking facilities.
-This latter jurisdictional and territorial limitation is likewise applicable to Section 3:(A)(3) of the Compact and in Section 522(C) of this Ordinance insofar as the subject matter jurisdiction accorded to the State concerning criminal law and Class III gaming.
-No other extension or expansion of criminal law or Class III gaming subject matter jurisdiction is consented to nor authorized by this Ordinance.
+This latter jurisdictional and territorial limitation is likewise applicable to Sections 520(C), 522 and 523 of this Ordinance insofar as the subject matter jurisdiction accorded to the State concerning criminal law and Class III gaming.
+No other extension or expansion of criminal law or Class III gaming subject matter jurisdictions consented to nor authorized by this Ordinance.

-(4) Accord the Tribe, including its duly constituted Tribal law enforcement authorities, full territorial jurisdiction, as well as concurrent and secondary law enforcement authority within the lands of the Tribe and within any Parishes where they have been duly commissioned by a local law enforcement agency, when exercising any subject matter jurisdiction accorded the Tribe pursuant to this Tribal-State Compact, or when exercising the authority accorded to the Tribe pursuant to any agreements made with a local law enforcement agency.
+(4) Accord the Tribe, including its duly constituted Tribal law enforcement authorities, full territorial jurisdiction, as well as concurrent law enforcement authority within the lands of the Tribe and within any Parishes where they have been duly commissioned by a local law enforcement agency, when exercising any subject matter jurisdiction accorded to the Tribe pursuant to any agreements made with a local law enforcement agency.

 (D) The Tribe and the State shall be available to meet and discuss with local communities on issues relative to the conduct of Class III gaming and its impact upon the local communities.
-(Added by :Adopted: :Effective:)